osrf-migration/srcsim-wiki/finals_task1.md

 ## Practice versus competition

 Practice is different from the competition setup in several aspects.
 Keep these in mind while practicing:

 * You won't have direct access to Gazebo during the competition, both to the graphical interface and to the terminal running it.
 So you won't be able to have a 3rd person view of the robot and the environment, or read console status messages.
 Get used to interacting exclusively through ROS messages.

-* The world provided during practice is similar to the world which will be used during the competition, but not exactly the same.
+* The world provided during practice is similar to the worlds which will be used during the competition, but not exactly the same.
 It's a good idea to practice with different world setups to be prepared for the finals.
 A handy script which can be used to generate randomized worlds will be provided for teams, stay tuned!

 * The final competition will happen in a world which contains all 3 tasks, and the